-They can reach up to 7 inches and should be kept in a tank no less than 80 gallons fully mature.
-Like many other Wrasses, they are known for jumping and should be kept in a tank with a tightly sealed lid, along with plenty of live rock for hiding places, and a thick sandy substrate to allow burrowing.
+The Saddle Wrasse should be kept in a tank with plenty of live rock for hiding places, and a thick sandy substrate to allow burrowing, as well as a tight lid to prevent escapes.
 This Wrasse is extremely active during the day and will sleep deep in crevices during the night.
 Though they are peaceful as juveniles, and will even clean other fish they tend to become more aggressive as adults and should be kept with similar sized and semi-aggressive tank mates.
 They will also become aggressive towards other Wrasses as adults.
-Therefor if you would like to keep multiple Saddle Wrasses, many females or juveniles are suggested in a proper sized tank.